stroxler/callable_syntax_examples/draft_pep/README.rst

     int, str -> bool

 This wasn’t visually as similar to existing function header syntax.
-Moreover, if Python ever adds syntax for lambdas, it since lambda parameters have no parentheses it might make sense to reserve ``->`` without parentheses as a possible syntax for lambdas since existing lambda parameters have no parentheses: ``lambda x, y: x == y``.
-This is in fact almost exactly what Kotlin does [#kotlin]_.
+Moreover, it is visually similar to lambdas, which bind names with no parentheses: ``lambda x, y: x == y``.

 We considered proposing a new “special string” syntax an puting the type inside of it, for example ``t”(int, str) -> bool”``.
 We rejected this because it is not as readable, and it doesn’t seem in line with guidance from the Steering Council on ensuring that type expressions do not diverge from the rest of Python syntax. [#python-types-and-runtime-guidance]_